 In SCT Chemicals’ case, the commission says the company “produces an additive package specifically designed for formulating monograde oils used in diesel engines produced by the Russian plant Kolomensky,” which the EU has designated as part of Russia’s military industry.
 Kolomensky manufactures diesel engines for Russian naval vessels deployed in the war against Ukraine, the commission says.

-SCT Chemicals owns Mannol, a lubricant brand widely sold across Europe, and is a subsidiary of Sudheimer Car Technik-Vertriebs GmbH, a German maker and distributor of automotive parts, lubricants and car care products.
+SCT Chemicals owns the trademark of Mannol, a lubricant brand widely sold across Europe.
+The is a subsidiary of SCT Vertriebs GmbH, a German maker and distributor of automotive parts, lubricants and car care products.

 At the start of the year, the EU ramped up sanctions against third-country entities aiding Russia, including in the United Arab Emirates.